spiffe/spiffe/standards/SPIFFE_Workload_API.md

     // Optional.
 ASN.1 DER encoded certificate revocation lists. repeated bytes crl = 2;

     // Optional.
-CA certificate bundles belonging to foreign trust domains that the
+CA certificate bundles belonging to foreign trust domains that
-    // workload should trust, keyed by the SPIFFE ID of the foreign
+    // the workload should trust, keyed by the SPIFFE ID of the foreign trust
     // domain.
 Bundles are ASN.1 DER encoded. map<string, bytes> federated_bundles = 3;
 }

-// The X509SVID message carries a single SVID and all associated
+// The X509SVID message carries a single SVID and all associated information,
-// information, including X.509 bundle for the trust domain. message X509SVID {
+// including the X.509 bundle for the trust domain. message X509SVID {
     // Required.
 The SPIFFE ID of the SVID in this entry string spiffe_id = 1;